Document Fraud: How to Detect, Prevent & Protect Your Organisation

 The impact is significant: compromised institutional integrity, undermined trust in academic credentials, and real-world consequences when unqualified individuals secure positions based on false qualifications.

-Organizations that hire based on fraudulent credentials risk time, money, reputation — and in regulated industries, compliance violations.
+Organisations that hire based on fraudulent credentials risk time, money, reputation - and in regulated industries, compliance violations.

 Industries subject to regulatory oversight face particular risks from document fraud: